Skip to content

 Music creators

 You need to submit a work notification and performance notification via our web service.
-If the copyright royalties you receive for creating music are fairly small, you also need to submit your tax card (and change tax cards) to us.
+We also need your tax information, which you can update on our web service.

 The membership fee is €100 + VAT (24%), or €124 in total.
 The membership fee is payable upon joining.
 The membership fee is a one-time fee.
 There are no annual fees.